 We are one of the most wired and best technology supported colleges at UGA with 18 audio-visual classrooms, 3 computer labs, 2 CAD labs, wēpa printing services, and the One Button Studio.

-FACS has study abroad programs on three continents (Africa, Asia, and Europe) and Central America.
+FACS has study away programs on four continents (Africa, Asia, Europe, South America)

 90 students (64%) have paid Graduate Assistantships.